-All existing airfield pavement (runways, taxiways) to be used by contractor shall be protected in place and all pavements, including service roads, shall be restored to preconstruction condition at no additional cost to the City.
+All existing airfield pavement, including service roads, shall be restored to preconstruction condition at no additional cost to the City.

 The Contractor shall include any additional routes required for specific construction activities (i.e. paving activities) to DVT Operations Staff for evaluation and approval as part of the SPCD before beginning construction activities.